Gabehu/practicum-projects/book_data/README.md

 # Goal:
 Using the database provided, analyze the data and create conclusions based on the questions provided

+# Content:
+- Create a database connection
+- Following through with each individual tasks

 # Libraries used
 pandas
 sqlalchemy